EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Sebastian.
 Non-stiff ODE speedup pull-request (https://github.com/stan-dev/math/pull/513).
 Short description of changes.
 Reviewer candidates.

+Sakrejda.
+Want to finalize my hypergeometric function bugfix pull request: 1) can't access Jenkins tests; 2) is my test case (posted on discourse) using the beta-binomial correctly?; 3) is beta-binomial-lcdf using the F32 wrong?
+3) Do we need a more general F32?

 Ben.
 2.15 release schedule

 ### Open Discussion Topics